- Home

 Payroll accruals are posted for the estimated biweekly payroll earned but not paid through the end of the fiscal month for 1xxxxxx cost centers.
 Accruals are based on the previous pay period's payroll expense.
 The reversal of the accruals occurs in the following fiscal month.

-- The portion of salaries and fringes that the sponsor will not reimburse is credited to G/L account 808000 on the grant and is charged to the departmental cost object that is sharing the cost also using 808000.
+- Cost shared salaries are compensation for effort expended on a project, which will not be reimbursed by the sponsor.
+The portion of salaries and fringe benefits that the sponsor will not reimburse is credited to G/L account 808000 and 808001 respectively on the sponsored project, and is charged to the cost object identified in the payroll cost share tool.
+Detailed guidance for the payroll cost share tool is available on the Research Administration Training site.